-According to the 2020 study, the average divorce in Florida costs $13,500, including $11,600 in attorneys’ fees.
+According to USA Today, the average divorce in Florida without children costs $13,500, and the average cost of divorce in Florida with children is $20,300.
 Attorneys’ fees make up a large portion of the cost of divorce because the average hourly rate for attorneys in Florida is $295.

 How Much Does a Divorce Cost in Florida?